awwx/meteor-mongo-counter/README.md

 the counter stored in the database.

 It is safe to make concurrent calls to `incrementCounter` and `decrementCounter`.
-If the current value of a counter is `6` and two Meteor methods call `incrementCounter` at the same time, one will receive `7` and the other `8`.
+If the current value of a counter is 6 and two Meteor methods call `incrementCounter` at the same time, one will receive 7 and the other 8.

 This package is called <i>mongo</i>-counter because it works directly with MongoDB's facilities for atomic updates; it doesn't go through Meteor's collection code.
-(Thus it only works with Meteor deployments that use a MongoDB database... if, for example, a SQL database was being used, there would need to be a "sql-counter" package to implement atomic counters in SQL).
+(Thus it only works with Meteor deployments that use a MongoDB database.
+If, for example, a SQL database was being used instead, there would need to be a "sql-counter" package to implement atomic counters in SQL).

 Note that mongo-counter doesn't increment fields in a *Meteor*